arolla/formation-tdd-kata-java/README.md

 # formation-tdd-kata-java
-Minimal Java Maven project to write tests and use mocks if needed.
+Minimal Java/Kotlin Maven project to write tests and use mocks if needed.

-It embeds a dummy test and its production code which runs with Java 17.
+It embeds dummy tests and their production code which run with Java 17 (can be changed of course!).